 Ironically, the university was in the process of responding to calls for instituting stricter policies regarding conflict of interest when the news hit of the Madoff fiasco.
 Procedures that had been discussed for more than a year were scheduled to be put in place next year.

 Joel, in his letter to the Yeshiva community, pledged to institute a “gold standard” of “procedures and structure” and expressed confidence that “we’ll emerge stronger than ever.”

 Merkin has served for the last several years as chairman of the investment committee at UJA-Federation of New York.
 But in part because the federation has a policy prohibiting members of the committee from directing funds, there was no exposure of its funds to Ascot Partners or Madoff.

-"There were some on the board who grumbled about us missing out on a solid investment but we weathered the criticism," one insider noted.
+“There were some on the board who grumbled about us missing out on a solid investment but we weathered the criticism,” one source noted.

-Merkin is expected to be off the UJA-Federation board by week’s end.
+Insiders say they expect that Merkin will be off the UJA-Federation board by week’s end.

 Some people have pointed out that Merkin had benefited numerous individuals and nonprofit organizations for many years and deserves gratitude for boosting their levels of income and success.

 But most of those interviewed expressed more anger than appreciation, and wondered how deep and extensive the impact will be on the Jewish philanthropic community.
 Everyone said they expect a slew of civil lawsuits.

 At Yeshiva University’s annual dinner on Sunday night at the Waldorf, President Joel made a reference to “tragic mistakes” that had been made, but struck a decidedly optimistic tone, noting that the dinner raised more than $3 million, up from $2 million last year.
 He asserted that Yeshiva is in strong shape financially and otherwise.
 His most direct comment on the current scandal was to acknowledge “the 800-pound elephant in the room.”